Ajithbalakrishnan/PyTorch-Image-Classification/classifier/README.md

-# ImageNet training in PyTorch
+# Image Classification training in PyTorch

 This implements training of popular model architectures, such as ResNet, AlexNet, and VGG on the ImageNet dataset.